KxSystems/docs/docs/ref/hopen.md

 ```

-## `hclose`
+## :fontawesome-solid-handshake-slash: `hclose`

 ```txt
 hclose x     hclose[x]
 ```

-Where `x` is a file or process handle, closes communication to it and destroys the handle.
+Where `x` is a connection handle, closes the connection, and destroys the handle.
 The corresponding integer can then no longer be applied to an argument.

 ```q